Jazz Chisholm Player Props: Marlins vs. Braves

 Jazz Chisholm At The Plate

-- Chisholm has a double, a triple, three home runs and six walks while hitting .215.
+- Chisholm has a double, a triple, three home runs and six walks while batting .207.

-- In six games this season, Chisholm has picked up an RBI, with more than one RBI once.
+- In six games this year, Chisholm has picked up an RBI, with more than one RBI once.

-- He has scored at least once six times this year (28.6%), including one multi-run game.
+- In six of 22 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.